laytenter/Insider-London/privacy-policy/index.md

 ### CONTACT US
 For more information about our privacy practices, if you have questions, or if you would like to make a complaint, please contact us by e-mail at contact@insiderlondon.com or using the details provided below:

-Insider London, Huckletree Shoreditch, 18 Finsbury Square, Alphabeta Building, London EC2A 1AH
+Insider London, 18 Finsbury Square, Alphabeta Building, London EC2A 1AH